Justin-Le/nonverbal-toolkit/README.md

 The following documentation is intended for a rough prototype of the toolkit, where only facial expressions are considered.
 Future implementations will include recognition of hands, handheld items, and noises as means of expression, among other things.

 ## Sample
-**Track facial landmarks in real-time and store their coordinate trajectories in CSV files when the user enters Ctrl-c at the terminal.**
+**Track facial landmarks in real-time and store their coordinate trajectories**

 Usage: